syncfusion-content/maui-docs/MAUI/TabView/Getting Started.md

 ### Creating the project

-Create a new .NET MAUI application in Visual Studio.
+Create a new .NET MAUI application in Visual Studio

 ### Adding a SfTabView control

+The following steps illustrates the TabView sample creation in MAUI.

-Add the NuGet to the project as discussed in the above reference section.
+Step 1: Add the NuGet to the project as discussed in the above reference section.

-Add the namespace as shown in the following code sample.
+Step 2: Add the namespace as shown in the following code sample.

 {% tabs %}